JacobButcher-Github/jacob-website/README.md

 ### Server Heartbeat Tracker

-The website will have a heartbeat checker on my server, so that I can tell when the thing is alive or if it died because the power in my area is horrifically unreliable.
-When that is down, it closes links to apps hosted on the server that wouldn't work anyways, making them unclickable.
+The website has a heartbeat checker on my server, so that I can tell when the thing is alive or if it died because the power in my area is horrifically unreliable.

 ### Various Projects